d11wtq/rdo-postgres/README.md

 If you find any bugs, please send a pull request if you think you can fix it, or file in an issue in the issue tracker.

-I'm particulary interested in patches surrounding support for built-in type arrays, multi-dimensional arrays and arrays of custom types, such as ENUMs (in order of difficulty/preference).
+I'm particulary interested in patches surrounding support for arrays of custom types, such as ENUMs (this is done by reading from pg_type, in an efficient manner).

 When sending pull requests, please use topic branches—don't send a pull request from the master branch of your fork, as that may change